 Tank Spill Cleanups

-Clean Management can handle the cleanup and disposal of any oil spill that you may have.
+Clean Management can handle oil tank spill cleanups, no matter how small or how large.
 We have decades of experience cleaning facilities and remediation contaminated soil after a spill.

 Oil tank spills on residential or commercial properties can cause environmental damage, contamination of the property, and lingering odors from the spill.
-Clean Management Environmental Group offers solutions to handle potential oil spills and prevent any future leaks from happening.
+Clean Management Environmental Group offers oil spill cleanup services to handle potential oil spills and prevent any future leaks from happening.

 When dealing with an oil spill indoors or outdoors, one of the first steps is to try and stop the leak if possible.
 Try to cut off the oil supply line or turn off the valve if the leak exists in the piping to the oil burner.
 If the leak is above the ground in a storage tank, you can try to block the hole where the leak is coming from, but proceed with caution because sometimes prodding an old oil tank can cause a bigger rupture.
 If the leak is in an oil tank buried in the ground, you can try to reduce total leakage by having the remaining oil pumped out by an oil company.
 This will help reduce some environmental damage as well.